 Who Is It Meant For?

-The main purpose of this tool is to create niche related content using descriptive and less competitive keywords (hence long tail) so that the page can rank and monetize over a long period of time.
+The main purpose of this tool is to create niche related content using descriptive and less competitive keywords (hence the name long-tail) so that the page can rank and monetize over a long period of time.
 Hence, it is designed for anyone who wants to capture sustainable online traffic to their sites such as affiliate marketers, eCommerce sellers, small business owners as well as PPC marketers.

 Main Key Features